igorkll/embedded-plymouth/README.md

 It took me about 5 hours of my life because someone was too lazy to add one setting.

 ## Patchs
-* this version of Plymouth ignores ESC when booting and DOES NOT SHOW the console:
+* this version of Plymouth ignores ESC when booting and DOES NOT SHOW the console: disable_plymouth_escape_handler.patch

 ## Content
 * "official-plymouth-24.004.60-patched" - a version without keyboard processing based on the official version of "plymouth 24.004.60"